Last Updated: September 6th, 2023 by Kristen Douglas

 There is literally one public transportation option to get to the park.
 You can park or walk to any of the shuttle stops, and take that to the park.
 Or you can drive.
 Shuttle or drive.

 There is a free shuttle to all home Tampa Bay Rays games.
 It runs a circular route around St. Petersburg, starting 90 minutes before the game and continuing until an hour after the game ends.
 You can drive into the shuttle and park in their garage by entering from 1st Avenue South between 1st and 2nd Streets.

 Another option if you happen to be staying nearby is to avoid the crowded shuttle and the stress of traffic and grab an Uber ride.
 If you’ve never used Uber, click here and get your first ride free.

 Driving to a Rays Game

-A service called Parking Panda allows you to reserve a guaranteed spot in the Rays Official Lot 3, as well as a few other cheaper lots in the surrounding area.
+A service called SpotHero allows you to reserve a guaranteed spot in a Rays official lot as well as a few other cheaper lots in the surrounding area.
 You can hop on their website to compare all of the available options and pay ahead of time for a spot that works for you.
 They’ll email you the parking pass and you can drive to the stadium knowing exactly where you’re going to be parking, how much you paid, and that a space will be waiting for your arrival.

 Cheap Rays Tickets

-Sometimes pricing varies from day to day, other times it is a more formal “tiered” structure where when they are playing a big draw team like the Yankees, you’ll pay a premium price compared to a perennial bottom-dweller who might be in the “budget tier.”
+Sometimes pricing varies from day to day, other times it is a more formal “tiered” structure.
+When they are playing a big draw team like the Yankees, you’ll pay a premium price compared to a perennial bottom-dweller who might be in the “budget tier.”

 The Mascot, Raymond, is a… Ummm… He’s a Furry Ray… With Arms and Legs… Yeah…. – via Flickr user Eric Kilby